 Of course, London isn’t all quirky restaurants and fine dining.
 There are numerous places throughout the city where high-quality street food can be enjoyed.
 Some of the most popular street food venues that offer a variety of different cuisines include Street Food Union in Soho, Vauxhall Street Food Garden, Pepe Italian Street Food, Model Market and Indi-Go - Indian Street Food in Spitalfields.
+Boxpark in Shoreditch and Croydon offers a wide variety of street food.
 Further to these, the Southbank has a surprisingly high concentration of street food vendors, with popular favourites being Beboz Italian Street Food, The Street Pig BBQ and the Southbank Centre Food Market.

 Aside from these diverse regions and shopping streets, London also benefits from several large malls and shopping centres, including:

-London benefits from an excellent public transport network, comprised of the Underground, buses, trams and overground rail services.
+London benefits from an excellent public transport network, comprising the Underground, buses, trams and overground rail services.
 Between them, these services cover the entire urban area and present a variety of options for getting around the city.
-What’s more, the major overground terminals, such as Victoria, Waterloo, Kings Cross and Blackfriars, offer train connections across the rest of the UK.
+What’s more, the major overground terminals, such as Victoria, Waterloo, Kings Cross, and Blackfriars, offer train connections across the rest of the UK.